ying-wanming/STSAM/README.md

 The original Spectral amplitude modulation (SAM) method can be acquired from: www.mathworks.com/matlabcentral/fileexchange/71932-spectral-amplitude-modulation

+If you have any questions, please don't hesitate to contact wmying033@126.com

 Thank you for your attention and support to our work.